Martchus/cpp-utilities/README.md

 #### MacOS-specific notes
 * To create application icons the tool `png2icns` is required.
 * Building for MacOS X under GNU/Linux is possible using [osxcross](https://github.com/tpoechtrager/osxcross).
-* MacOS X builds are not tested regularly but should generally work (maybe with minor tweaks necassary).
+* MacOS X builds are not tested regularly but should generally work (maybe with minor tweaks necessary).
 * There is a [Homebrew formula](https://gist.github.com/rakkesh/0b13b8fca5dd1d57d98537ef1dd2e0dd) to build Tag Editor (without GUI).
 * There are [MacPorts packages](https://www.macports.org/ports.php?by=name&substr=syncthingtray-devel)